ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 <img alt="stack" src="{{ '/img/2018-09-28-3D-Printing/3D-print-fail.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

-Getting started with 3D printing yourself is not easy, it can be very daunting.
+Getting started with 3D printing is not easy, it can be very daunting.
 There are a lot of things you need to take into account

 Since it is still relatively expensive, you want to ask yourself these questions: